python/cpython/Doc/library/argparse.rst

 Upgrading optparse code
 -----------------------

-Originally, the argparse module had attempted to maintain compatibility with optparse.
-However, optparse was difficult to extend transparently, particularly with the changes required to support the new ``nargs=`` specifiers and better usage messages.
-When most everything in optparse had either been copy-pasted over or monkey-patched, it no longer seemed practical to try to maintain the backwards compatibility.
+Originally, the mod:`argparse` module had attempted to maintain compatibility with :mod:`optparse`.
+However, :mod:`optparse` was difficult to extend transparently, particularly with the changes required to support the new ``nargs=`` specifiers and better usage messages.
+When most everything in :mod:`optparse` had either been copy-pasted over or monkey-patched, it no longer seemed practical to try to maintain the backwards compatibility.

-A partial upgrade path from optparse to argparse:
+A partial upgrade path from :mod:`optparse` to :mod:`argparse`:

 * Replace all ``add_option()`` calls with :meth:`ArgumentParser.add_argument`
   calls.